oasisprotocol/docs/docs/general/manage-tokens/terminology.md

 It uses [Bech32 encoding] for text serialization with `oasis` as its human readable part (HRP) prefix.

+EVM-compatible ParaTimes running on the Oasis compute layer **may use** EVM-compatible 20-byte addresses in hex format (starting with `0x`).

 ## Delegation

 You can **delegate** your tokens by submitting an **escrow** transaction that